kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 \(3\) It specifically describes the location or locations of each aircraft engine, propeller, appliance, or spare part covered by it; and

-\(4\) It is accompanied by the recording fee required by §49.15, but there is no fee for recording a conveyance named in §49.51(c).
+\(4\) It is accompanied by the recording fee required by [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.15   Fees for recording.|§49.15]], but there is no fee for recording a conveyance named in [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.51   Applicability.|§49.51]](c).

 \(b\) The conveyance need only describe generally, by type, the engines, propellers, appliances, or spare parts covered by it.